-Once it’s lit, one of the best features is that you turn on the heat control dial to find the right temperature for your boiling water needs.
+Once it’s lit, one of the best features is turning on the heat control dial to find the right temperature for your boiling water needs.

-Another great feature of these larger propane camp stoves is they have wind-blocking panels to keep your flames from going out when the wind is blowing.
+Another great feature of these larger propane camp stoves is that they have wind-blocking panels to keep your flames from going out when the wind blows.

 The downside to a gas camping stove is the size.
 These stoves are good if you have a lot of space to pack gear, but not if you are backpacking, etc.

 Not only is the stove bulky, but you have to include 1lb propane tanks or a larger 20lb propane tank.

 Okay, time for a traditional way to boil water when camping, a good old campfire.
 Campfires can be used to cook food and also for boiling water.